tmontes/python-wires/docs/source/development.rst

 Development
 ===========

-Python Wires is openly developed at https://github.com/tmontes/python-wires, following a process that strives to be:
+Python Wires is openly developed on `GitHub <https://github.com/tmontes/python-wires>`_, following a process that strives to be:

 * As simple as possible, but not simpler.
 * Easy to understand.